mmmineo/CYBER440-FinalProject/StatusReport1.md

   - Brant Goings: Network, Disk, Memory
   - Sarah Hume: Logs
   - Ryan Coe: Disk
-  - Stephen:
+  - Stephen Giacobe:
-  - Parker:
+  - Parker Chambers:
-  - Matt M: Memory
+  - Matt Mineo: Memory

 ### Data Description BLUF
 _Describe the data that you have received -- provide a 1-slide BLUF perspective of what you have received_